takemaru/graphillion/README.md

 >>> tl.draw(closed_switches)
 ```

-Next configuration must be corresponding with one of safe flows, and
+New configuration must be one of the safe flows, and
 must be realized with least switch operations.
-We put a penalty on a
+We put a *score* (edge weight) on a
-switch status if it is inconsistent with the current status, as shown
+new switch status if it is inconsistent with the current status, as shown
 in the table.

 | current \ next | open | closed |